-Since disclosure requirements at the federal level are changing, please ensure that you are disclosing all external collaborations that are related to, but not necessarily part of, your job at Ohio State, regardless of whether you are paid for the activity.
+Since disclosure requirements at the federal level are changing, ensure that all external collaborations are disclosed that are related to, but not necessarily part of, the filer's job at Ohio State, regardless of whether the filer is paid for the activity.

 The Disclosure Form asks simple, direct questions to make it easy to properly disclose these activities.

 Disclosure ≠ Conflict of Interest

 It is important to understand that disclosure does not necessarily mean there is a conflict of interest.
 It simply means being transparent.
-In the first tip, is to be transparent in the disclosure process regardless of whether an outside activity is paid or not.
+The first tip, Disclosure = Transparency, recommends transparency in the disclosure process regardless of whether an outside activity is paid or not.
 This means that disclosure is about much more than financial conflicts of interest.

 Remember – think more broadly about disclosure.
 Ask yourself these simple questions about the activity:

 - Is money going into my pocket?

 - Am I personally benefiting from this activity even if I’m not receiving money?

 - Would I be embarrassed if someone pointed out that I didn’t disclose this activity?

-If the answer yes to any of these questions, then something should be disclosed.
+If the answer is yes to any of these questions, then that activity should be disclosed.

 When in Doubt, Disclose!

-It can be difficult to assess which outside activities, financial interests, and other relationships need to be disclosed—especially because Conflict of Interest (COI) policies often apply differently to faculty, staff, students, researchers, physicians and administrators.
+It can be difficult to assess which financial interests and other relationships need to be disclosed—especially because Conflict of Interest (COI) policies often apply differently to faculty, staff, students, researchers, physicians and administrators.